 Where are your bank details?

-Once you place an order you will receive a payment instruction form via email which will include our bank details.
-We are experiencing high volumes of orders currently so wait times can vary but for POLI payments this should be within the hour and for direct bank transfers, within the day.
+Once you place an order, you will receive payment instructions via email including our bank details.
+We are experiencing high volumes of orders currently so wait times can vary, but for POLi payments this should be within the hour and for direct bank transfers, within the day.
 Reference details change for security purposes so please do not use previous details or accounts we have given you in previous orders.
-If you are using POLI this will link to your online banking and authorise the payment meaning that we can send your coin straight away.
+If you are using POLi this will link to your online banking and authorise the payment meaning that we can send your coin straight away.